qwang70/GraphVizDotToDatabaseParsing/README.md

 ### Example Workthrough

-We will work through an example using PaeloCAR example.
+We will work through an example using paleocar.gv example.

 #### Call GVA System using `run.sh` shortcut: